 How STARSkate works:

-The STARSkate program consists of figure skating skills in four areas – Skating Skills, Ice Dance, Free Skate and Interpretive.
+The STARSkate program consists of figure skating skills in four areas – Skating Skills, Ice Dance, Free Skate and Artistic.

 Skating Skills are a combination of fundamental skating movements, executed on a pattern and skated solo.
 The basic components of all disciplines of figure skating are incorporated into the program.
 The movements are derived from former compulsory figures, free skating and ice dancing.
 The objective of the Skating Skills program is mastery of the basic fundamentals of skating – edge quality, control, power and speed.